-Compress or Use the VCOMPRES command to compress or uncompress information stored in existing archives stored archive records the workfile stored in the archive (the work image), or both.
+Use the VCOMPRES command to compress or uncompress information stored in existing archives.
+You can compress or uncompress change information (the deltas), the copy of the workfile stored in the archive (the work image), or both.

 For new archives, Version Manager determines whether to compress data by reading the directives in effect at the time.
 If you use the VCS command to turn compression on or off after revisions have been stored in archives, it only affects revisions stored from then on.